open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is a string. `start` and `length` are `int64`.

-If `target` is not a string or is nil an error is returned.
+If `target` is not a string or is nil, an error is returned.
-If the start/length exceed the length of the `target` string an error is returned.
+If the start/length exceed the length of the `target` string, an error is returned.

 Examples: